Going Bankrupt in the UK often means debt in your local county is written off. However you need to be resident before you can apply.

 When you move to the UK you will need to apply for a National Insurance number.
 Given your residency is legal this is not difficult.
 You will have to provide this number when submitting your bankruptcy application.

 There are various things that will help you prove that you are resident in the UK.
-One of the best is to open a UK bank account.
-The statements you receive will show your UK address and local transactions will prove you are living here.
+You will need to open and use a UK bank account.
+You should also take a mobile phone on contract.

 It is useful if you have a rent agreement and are registered to pay Council Tax.
 However this is not essential.